 Guiding guests around the wonderful space curated by Robb Report Singapore and its brand partners – strategic alliances made in heaven – was such a pleasure.
 I always take my job seriously, and it was a delight to explain furniture, fixtures and fittings to the wonderment of guests, as well as objets that ranged from the magnificent to the quirky, from the beautiful to the enigmatic and on to the wonderfully opulent.

 The questions didn’t stop, and it was immensely satisfying to point out many of the exclusive items within the apartment – some of which were in Singapore for the very first time – courtesy of Affluency.

 Guests were greeted by a Lamborghini coupe that was displayed right at the concierge.
 There was a spectacular, hand-cut and mouth-blown Saint-Just glass orchid chandelier, by Nathalie Ziegler (in the Armoire for Her) and an ergonomic Rocking Chair by Ron Arad – one of only 12 in the entire world.
 Easing in to one in the Library, and appreciating the symbiosis of design, efficiency and comfort was something that didn’t even need to be explained.
 Once seated…. you will never want to leave.

-The rooftop and pool areas were popular – why wouldn’t they be with such stunning views of the Singapore skyline? – but what also seemed to capture the imagination was the Master Bath, where many a guest paused to partake of a tipple, mingle, and admire a masterpiece by Kaldewei.
+The rooftop and pool areas were popular – why wouldn’t they be with such stunning views of the Singapore skyline? – but what also seemed to capture the imagination was the Master Bath, where many a guest paused to partake of a tipple, mingle, enjoy a soothing hand massage courtesy of La Prairie and admire a masterpiece by Kaldewei.